-Tokens are used when connecting to XRay from a program, such as to stream data, access from a mobile device or to use the REST API.
-Tokens act as keys into the system and should be shared only with team members based on required activities.
+Tokens are used when making connections.
+For example, to stream data, access the user interface from a mobile device, or use the REST API, a token is required.
+Tokens act as keys to the system and should be shared only with team members based on required activities.

 Please see the sections below on the differences between repository and personal tokens.